The 10 Most Dangerous Cities In Florida For 2023

 • Florida is the 29th most dangerous state in the United States.

-Florida’s beaches can be super hot, Orlando’s Disney World can be unbearably steamy, Miami can be pretty swampy, and many of Florida’s most dangerous places to live bring some crazy ‘heat’ as well.
+Florida’s beaches can be super hot, Orlando’s Disney World can be unbearably steamy, Miami can be pretty swampy, and many of Florida’s most dangerous places to live can bring some heat as well.

-If you aren’t from Florida, some of the most dangerous cities may come as a shock.
-We’ve all heard of the amazing beaches and nightlife from Miami Beach to Daytona Beach, but who knew they were some of the most dangerous places in Florida, too?
+We’ve all heard of the amazing beaches and nightlife from Miami Beach to Daytona Beach, but they are some of the most dangerous places in Florida.
+If you live in Florida’s safest city, Tequesta, keep enjoying life; but if you don’t, take a look at the report below.

 What’s the most dangerous city in Florida?
-The most dangerous city in Florida is Florida City — not a shocker if you’ve seen the data.
+The most dangerous city in Florida is Florida City.

 For more Florida reading, check out: